One key area to consider when assessing a franchise is if you can live off the income the business is likely to generate.

 Peter and Kate warn you’ll want to see multiple bits of evidence that, that level of sales can be achieved.

 If you’re buying a new franchise site, you should still be able to access sales information from like site that already exist in the franchise.
-If it’s an exisiting business you can look at historical sales data.
+If it’s an existing business you can look at historical sales data.

-If this all seems a little overwhelming there are a range of professionals who can assist you, as well as a number of sessions offering tips and tricks on how to figure this out for you, in the Franchise Finance stream in the education sessions as part of the Australian Franchise Expo Online.
+If this all seems a little overwhelming there are a range of professionals who can assist you, as well as a number of sessions offering tips and tricks on how to figure this out for you, in the Franchise Finance stream in the education sessions as part of the Australian Franchise Marketplace.

 So to recap, the three questions you need to answer when assessing if a franchise is right for you: